Where the Germans are

 "They just didn't have the younger crowd there, and they're the ones who drink the beer," says Schell's Marti, whose spring Bock Fest has become so successful it nearly overwhelms the brewery.

-Richard Runck, manager of Turner Hall, says visitors need to be patient when looking for the German New Ulm.
+Resident Richard Runck told us that visitors need to be patient when looking for the German New Ulm.